BovReg/nf-workshop20/README.md

 ## Hackathon projects:

 The hackathon is organized in projects that have been proposed by attendees and selected by the organization.
-However, we would like the hacakthon to be dynamic and self-organized so feel free to work in any other project.
-The selected projects will have its own Slack channel allowing all the project participants to communicate.
-We propose that each day at the beginning of the hackathon session the different projects make a presentation of the advances achieved on the previous day using HackMD slides (see below).
+However, we would like the hacakthon to be dynamic and self-organized so feel free to work in more than one project and do not restrict to your first option.
+The selected hackathon projects have its own Slack channel allowing all the project participants to communicate.
+Also, we propose that the different projects make a presentation of the advances achieved on the previous day using HackMD slides (see below) at the starting of each day hackathon session.

 ### Project 1 - From Snakemake to Nextflow